 Another landfall was made in Atlantic City, New Jersey, on the morning of Aug.
 28, and the storm moved to the north-northeast, with the center of the storm moving over Coney Island, New York and then across western Connecticut into New England.

-By the time Irene moved into New England, however, it had been downgraded to a tropical storm and was extratropical when the center of the storm was near the New Hampshire/Vermont border on the evening of Aug.
-28.
+Once Irene moved into New England, however, it had been downgraded to a tropical storm and was extratropical when the center of the storm was near the New Hampshire/Vermont border on the evening of the 28th.

 Irene's effects across the region were devastating.